nhselect/step1-training/content/platform-roles/roles/administrator.md

 Once promoted into this role, delegates will be able to perform their Centre Administrator responsibilities via the Tracking System application​

-### Key responsibilities/ platform functionalities​
+### Key responsibilities / platform functionalities​

 - Register delegates / approve delegates' self-registrations ​
 - View delegates details, including PRN​